webpack-contrib/grunt-webpack/README.md

 #### keepalive

 Type: `bool`
-Default: `false` (`true` if watch mode is used and for `webpack-dev-server` task)
+Default: `false` (`true` if watch mode is used)

 When set to true the grunt process/task will be kept alive after webpack task is finished.
-This is especially useful for `watch` and `webpack-dev-server` as these usually need to run as long as not manually killed.
+This is especially useful for `watch` as this usually needs to run as long as not manually killed.

 #### storeStatsTo